Skip to main content

 Set up eMail and Telegram alerts for your EOS account.

 To prevent hackers or scammers from transferring your tokens when your active private key is exposed, stake your EOS to a service that provides an unstaking period.
-For example, the REX savings account has an unstaking period of 4 days.
-First, you lend your tokens to REX; then, after they are in the REX, you move them into the savings account, which provides an unstaking period).
+For example, the REX savings account has an unstaking period of 21 days.

 Read more about how you can protect your EOS account even better in the article "How to configure your EOS Account in Safemode."